St Martin-in-the-Fields High School for Girls

-St Martin-in-the-Fields High School for Girls is one of the oldest schools for girls in Britain.
+St Martin-in-the-Fields High School for Girls was one of the oldest schools for girls in Britain.
 It was established in 1699 as a charitable enterprise by the parish of St Martin-in-the-Fields.
 Its popularity and growth led to its relocation in 1928 on a larger site in Tulse Hill, in the South London borough of Lambeth, England.
-For most of its history it was a grammar school, but it is now a secondary school with academy status.
+For most of its history it was a grammar school, but at its closure in 2024 it was a secondary school with academy status.